bayesimpact/encompass/explorer/blog-pt1.md

 Down-sampling the data can help combat this downside, resulting in more reasonable numbers of representative points for use in computation-heavy workflows (e.g., driving-time or routing calculations).
 This is the methdology we ultimately used in Encompass, where we wanted to display access across the country at a very high level of detail.

 * **Accessibility**: High.
-Several
+As mentioned above, multiple datasets are available under open licenses.
 * **Ease-of-use**: Varies.
 These datasets depend on newer technology, meaning that the research and user communities are still young.
-If used, the additional post-processing step of re-sampling the data to a lower resolution could make adoption more difficult.
+If used, the additional compute-heavy post-processing step of re-sampling the data to a lower resolution could make adoption more difficult.
 * **Validity**: Not well understood.
-Many sources normalize population totals within census units, ensuring validity in the aggregate, but the population numbers for individual pixels are less certain.
+Many sources normalize population totals within census units, ensuring validity in the aggregate, but the accuracy of the population numbers for individual pixels is less certain.
 * **Granularity**: Extremely high.
-Open datasets have resolutions of 100, 250, 1000 meters per pixel.
+Openly available datasets have resolutions of 100, 250, 1000 meters per pixel.

 ## Conclusions